Mori–Torbole tunnel: History

 After the great floods of the second part of the 19th century (the last in 1882), defense of the city of Verona from Adige floods was deemed urgent.
 Using an idea already established in the 18th century, Venice's Water Magistrate proposed constructing a diversion tunnel to Lake Garda that would alleviate flooding by conveying that part of the Adige's flow exceeding the river's carrying capacity.
 The lake's surface area, equal to about 142 mi2, would allow the diversion of huge volumes of river water with only a modest increase in the lake's level.
 The most appropriate solution was considered to be a tunnel originating on the right bank of the Adige near Ravazzone (a subdivision of Mori) and terminating at Lake Garda to the south of Torbole.
 The depth of the lake at that location would allow solid material that might be transported by the water to be deposited without damage.
 Construction began under the fascist government in March 1939, was suspended for the war in 1943, then resumed in 1954 to finish in May 1959.

 Lake Loppio was drained during the construction of the tunnel.
 Water leaks became common as the tunnel approached the lake, and the lake was drained to prevent these and to reduce the danger posed to the workers.

-The tunnel was used eleven distinct times in the 55 years between its opening and 2002.
-It was opened again in October 2018 in response to unusually high water levels in the Adige.
+The tunnel has been used only 13 distinct times since its opening.
+Here's a full list of those uses: